What’s the difference between AR, VR, MR & XR?

 Many industries are using VR for health and safety-based training and hazard recognition, where staff can enter virtual worlds and recognize hazards in a range of environments from warehouses, substations, workshops and construction sites.

-Mixed Reality (MR)
+What is Mixed Reality (MR)?

-Mixed reality, or hybrid reality as it’s sometimes referred to, is a blend of virtual and augmented reality, helping to produce visualisations where the physical and digital interact together in real time.
+Mixed Reality, or Hybrid Reality as it’s sometimes referred to, is a blend of virtual and augmented reality, helping to produce visualisations where the physical and digital interact together in real time.

 Mixed reality devices gather information about our surroundings and seamlessly place information and content within that space so users can interact with it.
 Unlike VR, users can still interact with their physical space, placing it in the middle of high and low immersion.